-(interpretation ends) The minister's July 16 news release also indicates that the Department of Health has a new contract with the Bayshore Healthcare Agency to provide nursing and midwifery services to Nunavut.
+(interpretation ends) Mr. Speaker, the minister's July 16 news release also indicates that the Department of Health has a new contract with the Bayshore Healthcare Agency to provide nurse and midwifery services to Nunavut.
 Can the minister provide additional information on how many nurses and midwives from the Bayshore Healthcare Agency came to work in Nunavut this summer? (interpretation) Thank you, Mr. Speaker.
+Speaker: Thank you.
+Minister Kusugak.